 During the summer, our garden beds transform from mostly dirt, with little hints of brown and green, to overflowing with leafy green plants!
 We start harvesting vegetables and herbs like basil, dill, zucchini, kale, and peppers.
 Late in the summer, we pull plants that are done producing and begin composting them, making rich food for next year's plants.
 Plus, we make room for fall-season plants.

-In the fall, we continue harvesting with vegetables like collards and turnips.
+In the fall, we continue harvesting vegetables like collards and turnips.
 At the end of the season, we compost the plants and prepare the beds.